-The Company's functional and reporting currency is United States Dollars.
-Monetary assets and liabilities denominated in foreign currencies are translated in accordance with ASC Topic-830, "Foreign Currency Translation", using the exchange rate prevailing at the balance sheet date.
-Gains and losses arising on settlement of foreign currency denominated transactions or balances are included in the consolidated statement of operations.
+Our functional and reporting currency is United States Dollars.
+Monetary assets and liabilities denominated in foreign currencies are translated using the exchange rate prevailing at the balance sheet date.
+Gains and losses arising on settlement of foreign currency denominated transactions or balances are included in the consolidated statements of operations and comprehensive loss.

-Stock Based Compensation
+Stock-Based Compensation

-The Company has a stock option plan.
-All stock-based awards granted, including those granted to directors not acting in their capacity as directors, are accounted for using the fair value based method (the Black-Scholes model for valuing stock options).
-The fair value of common stock purchase options granted is recognized as an expense within the income statement and a corresponding increase in shareholder equity.
-Any consideration paid by eligible participants on the exercise of common stock purchase options is credited to capital stock.
-The additional paid in capital amount associated with common stock purchase options is transferred to capital stock upon exercise.
+We have a stock option plan.
+All stock based awards granted, including those granted to directors not acting in their capacity as directors, are accounted for using the fair value based method, using the Black Scholes pricing model.
+The fair value of stock options granted is recognized as an expense within the consolidated statements of operations and comprehensive loss and a corresponding increase in additional paid in capital.
+Any consideration paid by eligible participants on the exercise of stock options is credited to common stock.
+The additional paid in capital amount associated with stock options is transferred to common stock upon exercise.